Soufiane-Barrada/Vision-Repo/Recognition-BOW/README.md

 # Object Recognition using K-means and Bag-of-Words

-This project implements **Bag-of-Words (BoW) classifier** for object recognition, specifically for car detection in images.
+This file implements **Bag-of-Words (BoW) classifier** for object recognition, specifically for car detection in images.
 The project explores feature extraction, clustering, and nearest-neighbor classification to achieve effective recognition results.

 ## Overview

 The project consists of two main tasks:

 1. **K-means Clustering**: Used to construct the Visual words.
-2. **Bag-of-Words Image Classification**: A machine learning-based approach for recognizing objects in images using local feature extraction and clustering.
+2. **Bag-of-Words Image Classification**: A machine learning approach for recognizing objects in images using local feature extraction and clustering.

 ## K-means Clustering